baobui166/nextjs-dashboard/knowleadge.md

 - By streaming, you can prevent slow data requests from blocking your whole page.
 This allows the user to see and interact with parts of the page without waiting for all the data to load before any UI can be shown to the user.
 - There are two ways you implement streaming in Next.js: At the page level, with the loading.tsx file; For specific components, with <Suspense>.

+# SERVER ACTION

+- React Server Actions allow you to run asynchronous code directly (trực tiếp) on the server.
+They eliminate (loại bỏ) the need to create API endpoints to mutate your data.
+Instead, you write asynchronous functions that execute on the server and can be invoked (gọi) from your Client or Server Components.

 # Partial Prerendering (PPR).

 - A new rendering model that allows you to combine the benefits of static and dynamic rendering in the same route.